Breadwinner model: Concerns with the decline of the breadwinner model

 The decline of the breadwinner model has been accompanied by an erosion of the economic support of family members and the "distribution of time and regulation of marriage and parenthood".
 With two parents in the workforce, there is a risk that a job could undermine family life, consequently leading to relationship breakdown or adversely affecting original family formation.

 While some evidence suggests that "women's gains on the economic front may be contributing to a decline in the formation and stability of marriages", one reason for this may be that women with greater earning and economic security have more freedom to leave abusive marriages.
 Another possibility could be that men are more hesitant to this change in social norms.

 Global variations

 The ideal of the breadwinning model varies across the globe.
 In Norway, a country with strong gender equality ideology, the breadwinner model is less prevalent.
 Second generation Pakistani immigrants living in Norway experience the effects of this equality and reinforce women's rights to paid work as opposed to the strict male centric ideologies that generations before them practiced.
 In the United Kingdom, women's rates of employment decline after becoming a mother, and the male breadwinning model is still constant.

 In the United States during industrialization, nothing was more central to the American industrial order than the breadwinner ideal.
 It served to promote commerce while keeping it within proper bounds.
-The American Federation of Labor adopted a politics of male breadwinning.
-However, the North and South didn't agree on this new cultural ideal and it contributed to sectional political strife.
+The American Federation of Labor adopted politics of male breadwinning.
+However, the North and South did not agree on this new cultural ideal and it contributed to sectional political strife.

+During the COVID-19 pandemic

+The COVID-19 pandemic caused a workplace transition from office to home.
+The majority of the world's workforce (93% in 2022) was located in countries with lockdowns.
+Also, in-person services like daycare and school shut down at the same time.
+When women, especially women from minority groups, are employed outside the home, it can be challenging to manage their time effectively.
+These women are already at a disadvantage, and the weakening COVID economy, which has a disproportionate impact on the hiring of racial and ethnic minorities and women, may cause them to lose hours at work and influence the breadwinning mode.